vitaliset/vitaliset.github.io/_posts/2024-11-17-evaluating-ranking-in-regression.md

 <p><div align="justify">From this perspective, it becomes clear that regression problems may require specific metrics to evaluate the quality of the ranking rather than relying solely on metrics that aim to minimize variations of $| \hat{y_i} - y_i |$.</div></p>

+<p><div align="justify">$\oint$ <em>It is worth emphasizing that ranking-oriented metrics are particularly relevant in domains such as recommendation systems, where the primary objective is to provide an optimal ranking of items rather than precise value predictions.
+I believe that adapting recommendation system metrics could also be highly effective in addressing challenges in other domains.
+However, these adaptations might not be as straightforward as those discussed in this post.</em></div></p>

 ___

 <p><div align="justify">To illustrate our metrics, let’s assume we built three different models that produced various scores for the same prediction problem, with the test set defined by <code>y_true</code>.</div></p>